Consent To Let or Buy to Let Remortgage?

 Will I be approved for a Consent to Let?

-In most cases, you will have your application approved by your current lender.
+In most cases, your application will be approved by your current lender.
 However, it should be noted that lenders do not take it lightly when they feel a customer has obtained a residential mortgage with the knowledge that they intend to rent the property out later.

-The reason for this is the interest rates on a buy-to-let mortgage are higher due to the increased risk to the lender because there’s a third party involved in the payment of rent in order for the landlord to repay the mortgage.
+The reason for this is that the interest rates on a buy-to-let mortgage are higher due to the increased risk to the lender because a third party is involved in the payment of rent so that the landlord can repay the mortgage.

 Will I be able to keep my existing mortgage?